A Brief Discussion on the Application and Insights of Flag Enums

 bool has6 = Permissions.All.HasFlag(Permissions.ExcludeDelete);Concerns Regarding Bitwise Operations

 First, from the perspective of bitwise operations, Permissions.CanUpsert & Permissions.None == Permissions.None being true is correct.
 From the perspective of sets, None represents an empty set, and an empty set is a subset of any set.
-Even if None is defined, the result is as shown in the figure below:
+Even if None is defined, the result remains as shown in the figure below:

-Rather than the figure below:
+Instead of the figure below:

 Therefore, the result of Permissions.All.HasFlag(Permissions.ExcludeDelete) is false.
 This also explains why (~Permissions.CanCreate).ToString() returns a numeric value rather than the names of the contained enumeration items.
 Thus, it is recommended to avoid using the NOT (~) operator to define composite enumeration items.